 The Department of Developmental Services (DDS) has a long history in the State of Connecticut.
 As early as 1917, services for individuals with intellectual disability were largely provided at the Mansfield Training School until 1940 when the Southbury Training School was opened.
-Eventually these facilities, along with “Regional Centers” established in the 1960’s, were overseen by the Office of Mental Retardation, a division of the State Department of Health.
+Eventually, these facilities, along with “Regional Centers” established in the 1960s, were overseen by a division of the State Department of Health.

-In 1975 the Connecticut General Assembly established an independent Department of Mental Retardation (P.A.
-No. 75-638).
-The department has been a department in the executive branch, headed by a Commissioner appointed by the Governor, since that time.
-Although DDS continues to directly operate both congregate and community-based services and supports, the department's focus has largely become community-based relying upon a public/private partnership.
+In 1975 the Connecticut General Assembly established an independent State Department (P.A.
+No. 75-638), in the executive branch, headed by a Commissioner appointed by the Governor.
+Although DDS continues to directly operate both congregate and community-based services and supports, the department's focus has largely become community-based relying upon a network of DDS qualified private providers.

-The result is a statewide system which provides support and services to persons with intellectual disability who reside in family homes, independently, in state-operated facilities, in licensed "community training homes" and in over 850 licensed/certified "community living arrangements."
-Since 1987, most services and supports provided by DDS have been subject to federal reimbursement under Home and Community Based Waivers (Medicaid) which are approved by the Center for Medicaid and Medicare Services (CMS).
+The result is a statewide system that provides support and services to persons with intellectual disability who reside in family homes, independently, in state-operated residential facilities, in licensed "community companion homes" and in more than 850 licensed or certified "community living arrangements."
+Since 1987, most services and supports provided by DDS have been subject to federal reimbursement under Medicaid Home and Community Based Services Waivers, which are approved by the Centers for Medicaid and Medicare Services (CMS).

 More recently, DDS has promoted more independent models of service provision for individuals in the community including self-directed services, in-home supports, and the use of assistive technology.
 Competitive employment as an option for all individuals has become a goal of the department as part of the integration of individuals with intellectual disability into communities of their choice.